tum-pbs/PhiFlow/docs/Physics.md

 It builds on the [field](./Fields.md), [geometry](./Geometry.md) and [math](./Math.md) modules and constitutes the highest-level API for physical simulations in Φ<sub>Flow</sub>.
 Similar to the field module, physics functions act on data structures represented by the `Field` class.

-## Domain and Material
+## Domain
-The `physics` module provides the classes `Domain` and `Material` \[[source](../phi/physics/_boundaries.py)\] which simplify defining grids and boundary conditions.
+The main class of the `physics` module is [`Domain`](phi/physics/#phi.physics.Domain) which provides convenience methods for creating fields such as grids.

 A `Domain` object defines physical properties of the space the simulation lives in and is required for some physics functions.
 Specifically, it defines:

 * `resolution: Shape`: grid resolution and axis order
-* `boundaries: Material`: boundary conditions for scalar fields, vector fields and accessibility fields.
+* `boundaries: dict`: boundary conditions for fields created through the domain, e.g. scalar fields, vector fields.
 * `bounds: Box` (optional): domain size in a chosen length unit, e.g. meters or millimeters.
 If not specified, uses cells of unit size.

 When creating a domain, the resolution can alternatively be passed keyword arguments listing the dimensions, e.g. `Domain(x=64, y=48)`.

 As described in the [fields documentation](./Fields.md), the boundary conditions of fields are implemented as `Extrapolation` objects.
-The `Material` class simply stores the extrapolations for various types of fields and makes them easier to work with.
+The domain `boundaries` is a dictionary containing default extrapolation methods for various types of fields.
 There are a number of predefined materials, most notably `OPEN` and `CLOSED`.
 To define domains with varying boundary conditions, simply pass a list of materials or material pairs matching the axis order.